milkbottledude/woodlands-jb_tracker/Documentation.md

 Let's get into it ðŸ’ª, starting off with the first hyperparameter: max_depth

 ```
-insert code here
+max_depth_list = [5, 7, 9, 11, 13]
+for x in range(len(max_depth_list)):
+    rfr_model = RandomForestRegressor(random_state=0, max_depth=max_depth_list[x])
 ```

-To see which depth will obtain the smallest loss values, i will 'for' loop through a list of depth values: [3, 5, 7, 9].
+This is the portion of [Predicting_with_RFR.py](python_scripts/Predicting_with_RFR.py) which I changed to accomodate the change in max_depth.
+To see which depth will obtain the smallest loss values, i will 'for' loop through a list of depth values ranging from 5 to 13.

 A reminder to all of us that the loss values of the base model when all the variables are used, without hyperparameter tuning, are the following:

 ```
 rfr mae: 0.6705896226415093